sydasif/read-the-doc/docs/source/markdown.md

 pip install "rst-to-myst[sphinx]"
 ```

-To then run a basic conversion of a whole project:
+Basic conversion command of a whole project:

 ```console
 rst2myst convert docs/**/*.rst
 ```

-The above command has convert the index.rst into index.md, now delete index.rst from your poject.
+The above command has converted the index.rst into an index.md, now delete index.rst from your project.

 ## [Myst-Parser](https://myst-parser.readthedocs.io/en/latest/intro.html)

-This page describes how to get started with the MyST parser, with a focus on enabling it in the Sphinx documentation engine.
+To get started with the MyST parser, with a focus on enabling it in the Sphinx documentation engine.

 To install use pip: